GiovanaBragio/GiovanaBragio/README.md

 📍I'm from Brazil and I live at Belo Horizonte - MG

-🚀 I am currently I working with Software Developmentat at DTI Digital.
+🚀 I am currently I working with ForntEnd Development at Tellus Company.

  ## ✉️Find me on:
  <p align="center">